kmilov/shorten-app/README.md

 # TODO
 * Add some tests
+* Test in  different browsers
-* Better way to handle css modules composition defined in shared fields
+* Better way to handle css modules composition defined in shared files
 * Be consistent with the measurements in the PSD file
 * Handle errors in the state and UI
 * Add production mode and get rid of the logs